 If it’s typical French ambiance you’re looking for, rather than sightseeing, you may prefer the 5th or 6th on the Left Bank, which are touristy but lively.
 If you want to be off the beaten track but still get the feel of Paris, go for the 10th, 11th, 17th or 20th.
 And if you’re on a tighter budget, add the 18th and 19th, with access to a park like Buttes-Chaumont or around the Canal St Martin for instance, which is more ‘normal residential’ and very popular with trendy Parisians at night.
 You are still only a few stops from the centre and won’t spend too much time on the metro.

 You might like to check out Lisa Czarina’s post on Young Adventuress for more details about each arrondissement, particularly if you’re in your twenties.
-And if you have more than a couple days up your sleeve, you might like to consider renting a typical Parisian flat (see form opposite – please say I sent you to get your free Paris key ring), a barge on the Seine or airbnb (for useful tips see Simply Sara Travel’s post on choosing the right accommodation).
+And if you have more than a couple days up your sleeve, you might like to consider renting a typical Parisian flat, a barge on the Seine or airbnb (for useful tips see Simply Sara Travel’s post on choosing the right accommodation).

 And while you’re in Paris, why not take a side trip to the beautiful Loire Valley with its many châteaux.
 You can even do it easily without a car by staying in Blois.
 Click here for more information.